ismlrn/tribute-page/README.md

 # Tribute-page
-This is first project for compliting freeCodeCamp Responsive Web Design course.
+This is first project for completing freeCodeCamp Responsive Web Design course.